 This course is a basic introduction to the molecular biology of the cell.
 Lectures include a brief review of fundamental cell chemistry, followed by more comprehensive discussion of membrane and organelle structure and function, protein synthesis and structure, cell movement, signaling and regulation, the cell cycle, and cancer.
 Some time is devoted to DNA and RNA replication and function and energy utilization.
 Laboratories involve various current techniques used to investigate these topics.
 There are three class meetings and a lab period each week.
-Prerequisite or Corequisite: CHEM-2200.
+Prerequisites: Successful completion (C or better) in BIOL-3305 and BIOL-3310.
+Prerequisite or corequisite: CHEM-2200.